--We will be accepting films until February 15, 2021.
+-We will be accepting films until March 22, 2023.
 All qualified films will be viewed by a panel of judges.

 -We are interested in the ideas and concerns of young filmmakers and are open to all content, however films which are excessively violent or sexually exploitive will likely not be selected.

 -By submitting a film to the Open Mind Film Festival, the filmmaker(s) acknowledges, represents and affirms that he/she has: